-All U.S. residents are required to have health coverage under the ACA’s “individual mandate,”unless they are eligible for an exemption.
+All U.S. residents are required to have health coverage under the ACA’s “individual mandate,” unless they are eligible for an exemption.
 Importantly, people who are not eligible for health insurance under the ACA, including undocumented immigrants and DACA/DAPA recipients, are eligible for the exemption for “exempt noncitizens.”
 They may also be eligible for additional exemptions, including an exemption for people whose household income is below the threshold that would require them to pay taxes.
 Under current law, there is no tax penalty for failing to meet the individual mandate.

 10. How will an undocumented member of a mixed-status family claim the exemption?

-Since the penalty for not having health insurance is a tax penalty, the individual mandate will be enforced by the IRS through the income tax return filing process.
-In order to avoid the tax penalty, each member of a tax-filer’s household must provide information about his or her health insuranceor indicate that he or she is eligible for an exemption.
+Although there is no tax penalty for failing to meet the individual mandate, the IRS continues to collect information about health coverage through the income tax return filing process.
+Each member of a tax-filer’s household must provide information about his or her health insurance or indicate that he or she is eligible for an exemption.